apache/asterixdb/asterix-doc/src/site/markdown/install.md

 ## <a id="PrerequisitesForInstallingAsterixDB">Prerequisites for Installing AsterixDB</a> <font size="4"><a href="#toc">[Back to TOC]</a></font> ##
 Prerequisite:

- * [JDK7](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (Otherwise known as JDK 1.7).
+ * [JDK>=7](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (Otherwise known as JDK>=1.7).

 To know the version of Java installed on your system, execute the following:

         $ java -version

-If you have version as 1.7.0_x, similar to the output shown below, you are good to proceed.
+If your version is at least 1.7.0_x, similar to the output shown below, you are good to proceed.

         java version "1.7.0_13"